 Oscar and Emmy-Nominated PES is the creator of some of the most widely viewed stop-motion films of all-time including Western Spaghetti, Fresh Guacamole, Submarine Sandwich, Game Over, Human Skateboard, KaBoom! and Roof Sex.
-On his YouTube Channel alone, PES's films have been viewed over 800,000,000 times.
+On his YouTube Channel alone, PES's films have been viewed over 850,000,000 times.

-PES's uncanny knack for transforming familiar objects and people through stop-motion animation has since earned him global recognition and dozens of honors, including an Academy Award® nomination for Fresh Guacamole in 2013.
+PES's uncanny knack for transforming familiar objects and people through stop-motion animation has earned him global recognition and dozens of honors, including an Academy Award® nomination for Fresh Guacamole in 2013.
 (Fresh Guacamole is the shortest film ever nominated for an Oscar, as confirmed by The New York Times and The Academy of Motion Picture Arts & Sciences).
 Now, with over a billion+ consolidated views online, Fresh Guacamole is the most-viewed Oscar short of all time, more than any Disney or Pixar short.

-In 2016, PES received an Emmy® Award nomination for his commercial Honda "Paper", a stop-motion tour de force showcasing the 50-year history of the Honda Motor Company.
+In 2016, PES received an Emmy® Award nomination for his commercial Honda "Paper", a 2-minute stop-motion tour de force showcasing the 50-year history of the Honda Motor Company.
 The spot earned numerous ad industry awards including the One Show's "Automobile Advertising of the Year Award."
 It was also recently added to the permanent collection at both the Louvre's Museum of Advertising and The Museum of Modern Art.

 PES's most recent film The Fish launched on Earth Day and speaks to the problem of marine plastic pollution in PES's signature style of substituted objects.